Chapter 9. SQL-Invoked Routines

 Securing Access to Classes and Routines

-By default, the static methods of any class that is on the classpath are available to be used.
-This can compromise security in some systems.
-The optional Java system property hsqldb.method_class_names allows preventing access to classes other than java.lang.Math or specifying a semicolon-separated list of allowed classes.
+The static methods of any class that is on the classpath can be made available to be used.
+From version 2.7.1 access is not allowed by default.
+The optional Java system property hsqldb.method_class_names allows access to classes other than java.lang.Math by specifying a semicolon-separated list of allowed packages, classes, or methods.
 A property value that ends with .* is treated as a wild card and allows access to all class or method names formed by substitution of the * (asterisk).

 In the example below, the property has been included as an argument to the Java command.

-The above example allows access to the methods in the two classes: org.me.MyClass and org.you.YourClass together with all the classes in the org.you.lib package.
-Note that if the property is not defined, no access control is performed at this level.
+The above example allows access to the method org.me.MyClass.myMethod and all methods in the class org.you.YourClass together with all the classes in the org.you.lib package.
+Note that if the property is not defined, no access is allowed.

 The user who creates a Java routine must have the relevant access privileges on the tables that are used inside the Java method.